×

 Keep a checklist of documents.

 Firstly, understand the most important documents while altering your driver’s license.
-Secondly, download the proper forms and fill them with the appropriate details.
-Thirdly, crosscheck if the elements in your state are correct.
+Secondly, download the proper forms and fill them in with the appropriate details.
+Thirdly, cross-check if the elements in your state are correct.
 If they are, you may also proceed towards making the payments and going for the necessary tests.

 Know the right time to update your license